sp1r/gurps4/docs/source/spells.rst

 ========
 Area

-**Prerequisite**: Continual Light.
+**Prerequisite**: :ref:`Continual Light <continual_light>`

 **Duration**: 1 minute.

 **Base Cost**: 2 to cast; 1 to maintain.

 Cloaks the area of effect in pitch darkness.
 A person inside the area can see out normally, but can see nothing else within the area.
 Those outside the area can see only darkness within.

-Thus, attacks out of darkness suffer no penalty, but attacks into darkness are at a penalty; see Visibility (p.
-394) for combat rules.
+Thus, attacks out of darkness suffer no penalty, but attacks into darkness are at a penalty; see Visibility for combat rules.

-The Dark Vision advantage lets you see through a Darkness spell, but
-Night Vision and Infravision do not.
+The Dark Vision advantage lets you see through a Darkness spell, but Night Vision and Infravision do not.

 .. _blur: